canonical/lxd/doc/storage-backends.md

 Restore from older snapshots (not latest)   | yes       | yes   | yes   | no Storage quotas                              | no        | yes   | no    | yes

+With the implementation of the new storage api it is possible to use multiple storage drivers (e.g. BTRFS and ZFS) at the same time.

 ## Mixed storage
 When switching storage backend after some containers or images already exist, LXD will create any new container
 using the new backend and converting older images to the new backend as needed.